deviantony/docker-elk/README.md

-# Docker ELK stack
+# Docker ELK stack (elastic stack)

 [![Join the chat at https://gitter.im/deviantony/docker-elk](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/deviantony/docker-elk?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Run the latest version of the ELK (Elasticseach, Logstash, Kibana) stack with Docker and Docker-compose.
+Run version 5.1.1 of the ELK (Elasticseach, Logstash, Kibana) stack with Docker and Docker-compose.

 It will give you the ability to analyze any data set by using the searching/aggregation capabilities of Elasticseach and the visualization power of Kibana.